google/skywater-pdk-libs-sky130_bag3_pr/README.md

 ## Extraction

 - This tech uses Calibre xRC for extraction.
 See $PDK_HOME/PEX/xRC and the manual for details.
-- Because BAG's generation of pcells is not stable in this tech, extraction currently only works with -raw. meas_cell should do this by default.
 - The xRC SVRF is set up to produce SPF files, to match other PEX tools.
 It can produce Spectre-format PEX netlists, but this has not been tested rigorously.
 - xRC automatically capitalizes cell names, so top level cell names need to be full capitalized.